ThereforeGames/blora_for_kohya/README.md

 1. Install the [Lycoris network](https://github.com/KohakuBlueleaf/LyCORIS).
 2. Download this repo and place all its files into the root of your `kohya-ss` directory.
 3. Make a copy of `sdxl_blora_project.bat`, adjust it to your needs (in particular, the variables and paths), then launch to begin training.
-4. Run `blora_slicer.bat` on the resulting LoRA to filter out `content` or `style`.
+4. Run `blora_slicer.bat` on the resulting LoRA to filter out `content` or `style` blocks.
 This will produce a final, smaller LoRA that you can use in the WebUI or Comfy.

 Note that while these batch files are for Windows, it should be trivial to adapt them to Linux.